 June 18, 2020

-Emily King (Zephyr Institute & University of Chicago Divinity School) gave an overview of Weil’s intellectual and spiritual biography, the main trajectories in her work, and the central points of the readings.
-The question & answer and discussion periods, which included several Weil scholars, focused on three issues in particular:
+This lecture by Emily King ’19 (University of Chicago) examined Weil’s account of her conversion in Waiting for God, particularly as it relates to her understanding of poetry and attention.
+She gave an overview of Weil’s intellectual and spiritual biography, the main trajectories in her work, and the central points of the readings.
+The evening’s discussion, which included Weil scholars, covered the following subjects:

 Decreation: metaphysical dynamics, experiential possibilities, and influences from Christian and Jewish mystical sources